Skip to main content

 • development

-Within these environment accounts there is a VPC per business unit.
-For example one VPC for the LAA, and one for HMPPS.
+Within these environment accounts there is one VPC per business unit.
+For example within the production account there is one VPC for LAA, and one for HMPPS.

-These VPCs are then shared via RAM to the application accounts.
+These VPCs are then shared via Resource Access Manager (RAM) to the application accounts.

-Connection to other VPCs, for example if an LAA application needs to communicate with a HMPPS application, is done through the Transit Gateway, NACLs can be opened to allow access, and security groups from other accounts can be referenced.
+Connection to other VPCs - i.e. if an LAA application needs to communicate with a HMPPS application - is done through the Transit Gateway.
+NACLs can be opened to allow access, and security groups from other accounts can be referenced.

 Subnets